mossmatters/KewHybSeqWorkshop/Phylogenomics.md

 java -jar \
 /usr/local/phyparts/target/phyparts-0.0.1-SNAPSHOT-jar-with-dependencies.jar \
 -d rerooted \
--m astral.collapsed.lpp.rerooted.tre \
+-m astral.lpp.rerooted.tre \
 -a 1 \
 -v \
 -o phyparts33 \
 ```

-This will take a few minutes, and output a lot of files to the current directory.
+This will take a minute, and output a lot of files to the current directory.
 For each node on the phylogeny:

 * `phyparts33.concord.node.XX`
 * `phyparts33.conflict.node.XX`